back

 A HELOC (Home equity line of credit) gives you credit instead of cash, unlike an equity loan!
 And just like a credit card, a HELOC only requires you to pay back the amount of credit that you use.

-A home equity loan and a home equity line of credit uses your home as collateral.
-That makes these options secured loans which are more likely to come with low, fixed interest rates.
+A home equity loan and a home equity line of credit use your home as collateral.
+That makes these options secured loans, which are more likely to come with low, fixed interest rates.

 FAQs About How Many Personal Loans Can You Have

 Generally, most lenders have policies limiting how many loans a borrower can have at one time, even if you are inquiring with the same lender.
-However, this can vary depending on the lender and the borrower’s financial situation such as debt to income ratio, credit score, credit report information, income and more.
-And so, before filling out another personal loan application make sure to know about your lender’s policy on more debt with different lenders.
+However, this can vary depending on the lender and the borrower’s financial situation, such as debt-to-income ratio, credit score, credit report information, income, and more.

 Yes, the type of loan can influence the number of loans you can have.
 Some types of loans, like mortgages or auto loans, may have different policies compared to personal loans or credit cards.